 The routines are what's holding it all together: work, the gym, the Pilates studio, meal prep, video games after dinner, and my Belgian Malinois keeping me honest about the schedule.
 She doesn't negotiate.
 Neither do I, anymore.

 Spring 2026.
 A season of renewal.
 Clarity arriving, finally, at a pace I can work with.
+This is the healthiest I've been in years.